Appraisal Standards Review Protocol

 All Texas appraisal districts are required by law to post various notices; send various reports to the taxing units and to the state; and comply with a host of laws, rules and regulations.
 Appraisal districts have three primary functions: property discovery, property listing and property appraisal.
 Although the appraisal process is the CAD's prime mission, the administrative functions of discovery and listing are equally important to accurate and timely appraisal.

 Another important appraisal district responsibility is the administration of exemptions.
 An exemption is an exclusion of all or part of a property's value from taxation.
 Texas law grants a number of total and partial exemptions.
-Between January and May, the chief appraiser decides which taxpayers and which property will receive these exemptions.
+Between January and May, the chief appraiser decides which taxpayers and which properties will receive these exemptions.

 The chief appraiser is responsible for preparing the appraisal roll within a statutory time period.